valju/JS_ES_Features/ES_advanced/ES_advanced_or_tricky_features.md

 - shorter syntax
 - implicit return if no braces around function body {}, (no 'curly brackets')
 - though, what if you want to return an adhoc object like ```{name:"Joe"}```, when the function body curly brackets are missing.
 Then extra ```( )``` are needed: ```()=>({name:"Joe"})```
-- reference 'this' does not refer to the function object itself, but to the object where the function was defined. => this makes arrow functions ideal for event-handler functions in some cases where normal function would not work.
+- reference 'this' does not refer to the arrow function object itself, but to the object where the arrow function was defined. => this makes arrow functions ideal for event-handler functions in some cases where normal function would not work out of box.
 - no parenthesis ```()``` needed around parameter list if exactly one parameter.
 But writing them still might make code more readable
 - always anonymous